Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 The objective function to be minimized is also called cost function.

-Evaluation is always attached with optimization; the evavluation which cannot be optimized is not a good evaluation in machine learning.
+Evaluation is always attached with optimization; the evaluation which cannot be optimized is not a good evaluation in machine learning.

 * https://www.wikiwand.com/en/Mathematical_optimization
 * https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf